 Compliance training is not going to stick without the endorsement of the top management or senior leaders.
 The principles of compliance become stickier and more ingrained in the learners only if they see that their managers and seniors endorse the training and are equally excited about it.

 The answer is, ‘Yes we do’.
 A few of the many dimensions we look into are:

 There are several key benefits of compliance training.

-When we are building compliance training modules, we take into account several factors such as
+When we are developing compliance training modules, we consider several factors such as:

 We can deliver the training in many interesting forms, but if the content is not relevant and engaging, we will lose most of our audience even before we get halfway through.
 When building compliance training, we need to make it emotional and personal by providing real cases of the negative consequences and out-of-compliance examples.
 Maybe it sticks to one’s memory longer.
 We can use videos of real-life employees talking about their experiences in compliance and safety.
 This will help learners understand why compliance training is important.